‘THE MOST IMPORTANT CULTURAL EXPERIENCE IN BRITISH THEATRE RIGHT NOW’

 In a playful, profound and unique take on modern life, Misty is a powerful lyrical journey through the heart and soul of inner-city London.
 Accompanied by a pulsating original score, Arinzé (Girl from the North Country, Lion King, One Night in Miami) grapples with everything from night bus arguments to life as an artist loaded with others’ expectations.

-Omar Elerian (NASSIM, One Cold Dark Night, Islands) directs this epic, heartfelt and hugely entertaining new play from one of Britain’s most exciting writers.
+Omar Elerian (NASSIM, One Cold Dark Night, Islands) directs this epic, heartfelt and hugely entertaining new play from one of Britain’s most exciting writer-performers.

 Tell Me More